ParnaRoyChowdhury777/Age-Calculator/README.md

 ## Technologies Used

-- **ReactJS**: A JavaScript library for building user interfaces.
+- **React JS**: A JavaScript library for building user interfaces.
-- **TailwindCSS**: A utility-first CSS framework for rapidly building custom user interfaces.
+- **Tailwind CSS**: A utility-first CSS framework for rapidly building custom user interfaces.

 ## Getting Started